 While no one measure exists that will “correctly” value stocks 100% of the time, our firm’s current preferred valuation measure is the Cyclically Adjusted Price to Earnings (CAPE) Ratio, developed by Yale economist and Nobel Laureate Robert Shiller.
 This measure is similar to the Forward P/E Ratio described above, though the denominator is replaced by a ten-year smoothed average of corporate earnings, essentially adjusting this ratio for fluctuations in the business cycle.
 Current readings on the CAPE Ratio suggest that the S&P 500 is currently valued as the second most expensive market of all time, behind only the Dot Com Bubble of the late 1990’s.
 Although stocks (like any asset) can remain “overpriced” for extended periods and still provide reasonable returns over the medium- and long-term, we would always be more eager to buy when an asset is fairly priced (or even under-priced, if we were to be so lucky).
 Indeed, a study from The Vanguard Group in 2012 suggests that, of the most popular valuation metrics, the CAPE Ratio has the strongest predictive value of 10-year forward equity returns.

 In summary, certain metrics suggesting overheated stock prices result in Archetype’s Valuation Dial remaining in the “off” position for the time being.
 From an asset allocation perspective, this leads us to moderate our equity exposure in light of our Sentiment and Fundamental Dials being in the “on” position.
 Despite a negative reading on the Valuation Dial, positive signs from our Sentiment and Fundamental dials result in our moderately bullish outlook for stocks.
-Stay tuned for more to come on our other two dials as this deep dive series continues!

 If you'd like to speak to us about our philosophy and learn more about our approach, let's have a discussion.